 Another trend is the growing emphasis on responsive design.
 As websites and apps become increasingly adaptable to different screen sizes, designers need to create multiple artboard variations for various devices.
 Illustrator's artboard tools have evolved to support this need, allowing designers to easily create and manage artboards with different dimensions and orientations.
 Features like artboard presets and responsive resizing make it easier to create and maintain design consistency across multiple platforms.

 The latest versions of Adobe Illustrator also incorporate improved artboard navigation and organization.
 Features like artboard grids and custom artboard layouts make it easier to visualize and manage large projects with hundreds of artboards.
 Additionally, Illustrator now offers enhanced search and filtering capabilities, allowing you to quickly locate specific artboards based on their name, content, or attributes.
 These improvements contribute to a more efficient and intuitive design workflow, allowing designers to focus on their creativity rather than getting bogged down in organizational tasks.
-The integration with Adobe Creative Cloud also facilitates seamless syncing and sharing of artboard arrangements across devices and teams.
+The integration with Adobe Creative Cloud also facilitates seamless syncing and sharing of artboard arrangements across devices and teams The details matter here..

 Tips and Expert Advice on Renumbering Artboards